-If you haven’t received your welcome pack, and are new to Switch2: Please call us on 03333212010 or email email@example.com.
+If you haven’t received your Switch2 welcome letter which will include your account number, please call us on 0333 321 2010 or email email@example.com.

 If you have a disability or special need, we have a range of services that will provide the extra help you may need.
 If you’d prefer someone else you trust to handle your account on your behalf, once we have authorisation from you, we can arrange for bills and letters to be sent to another person, such as a close friend or relative.

 We are keen to understand your needs so that we can keep a record on our system and ensure our engineers and staff are aware of this so we can provide you with the best, most suited service to your requirements.
 Please contact us or log your special request via the vulnerability section on my.switch2.co.uk.